 The program is designed by a team of Tomball Kings coaches who combine many years of (i) multi-sport competition at the high school varsity and collegiate levels, (ii) multi-sport coaching of team sports at the high school and youth levels, and (iii) training of elite athletes in multiple sports, including NFL and MLB players.
-John Harris will serve as head coach for the summer session.
+Corey Goodie will serve as head coach for the fall session.

 Parents may participate in the training as they see fit, free of charge.

 The program is month-to-month (i.e., you do not need to participate every month).
-We will invoice you in advance for each month you choose to participate, with payments due May 29, Jun 29, and July 29, respectively, for the summer session.
+We will invoice you in advance for each month you choose to participate, with payments due by the 12th day of September, October, November, and December, respectively, for the fall session.

-For any month you intend to skip, please notify the head coach in advance so that we can adjust the billing schedule accordingly.
+For any month you intend to skip, please email [email protected] in advance so that we can adjust the billing schedule accordingly.

 We welcome parents/guardians to be on-field with their children, whether merely to learn or even to participate in the exercises if they are so inclined.

-Registration for the summer session is open.
+Registration for the fall session is open.
 All student athletes must register in advance in order to participate.

 What to wear and bring

-Wear shorts and t-shirts.
+Wear weather-appropriate clothes.
 Because of the turf surface, students must wear running shoes, turf shoes, or molded rubber cleats (no metal spikes).
 Neither sandals nor slides may be worn.
 Hats are optional.

 All students must have at least 48 ounces of water with them prior to the beginning of the session, without exception.

 Bring a baseball glove.
-Students will not need baseball bats, batting helmets, or any other baseball equipment, however.
+Students will not need baseball bats, batting helmets, or any other baseball equipment, however, unless advised to the contrary by Coach Goodie in advance of specific classes.
 Many of the baseball drills we do will be bare-handed.
 Many of the balls we use will be other than baseballs.